 NOTE: Applications are reviewed on a rolling basis.
 If accepted to this program, the final date to commit to or decline participation is April 15.

 NOTE: Applications are reviewed on a rolling basis.
 If accepted to this program, the final date to commit to or decline participation is October 15.

 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

 Art, Art - Art History, Art - Studio Art, Communications, Cultural Studies, Drama, European Studies, Film Studies, Foreign Affairs, History, Italian, Media Studies, Other Languages & Literatures, Political Science, Sociology, Women, Gender & Sexuality

 (in affiliation with CET)

-UVA in Italy: Siena is offered through the partnership of University of Virginia and CET Academic Programs.
+UVA in Italy: Siena is a program offering direct UVA credit, through the partnership of University of Virginia and CET Academic Programs.